 DESCRIPTION

-Radiofrequency tissue volume reduction (e.g., Somnoplasty) utilizes low-power, low-temperature radiofrequency energy in the treatment of obstructive sleep apnea.
-The objective of radiofrequency tissue volume reduction (RFTVR) is to decrease the amount of redundant tissue in the soft palate, tongue, turbinates and tonsils.
+Radiofrequency tissue volume reduction (e.g., Somnoplasty® device) is a minimally invasive procedure that utilizes low-power, low-temperature radiofrequency energy to produce thermal lesions in the soft palate and base of the tongue as a treatment of obstructive sleep apnea (OSA).
+The objective of radiofrequency tissue volume reduction is to decrease the amount of redundant tissue.
 The procedure is performed in the physician's office using local anesthesia and takes approximately thirty minutes to complete.
 By means of a partially insulated electrode, radiofrequency energy is delivered into the area through the submucosal tissue to make one or several coagulation lesions.
 The treated tissue is naturally absorbed over the next four to eight weeks.
-The tissue volume is reduced and the area that is responsible for causing the obstructive sleep apnea stiffens.
-In some instances radiofrequency tissue volume reduction may need to be repeated depending on the severity of the individual's condition.

 POLICY